vvv214/privsyn-tabular/docs/frontend.md

 - Upload a well-formed CSV and confirm that the metadata table is populated.
 - Try an invalid CSV (e.g., mismatched columns) and ensure the form surfaces the error.
 - On the confirmation page, clear all categories for a column and assert the validation banner appears; fix the error and verify submission succeeds.
+- Enter an extremely large minimum/maximum (e.g., `1e12`) and verify the inline warning appears; try an invalid string to confirm it is rejected without updating the value.
 - Attempt to add a custom category whose value already exists (e.g., `female` vs `Female`) and confirm the inline warning appears.
 - Check number bounds (blank, non-numeric, max < min) all trigger errors.
 - Confirm the results page renders both the preview and the evaluation JSON.